 For example, I wouldn’t expect an opt-in promising a free email course on website speed to do very well unless the blog post it appears on is also about site speed.

 Thrive Leads allows you to group different types of opt-ins into one group, and a group can target a specific post category, tag or even a specific URL.

-This means that on my post about blog speed I could have an opt-in at the bottom of the post, a popup that appears as they scroll down, and an opt-in in the sidebar, all promoting my speed course.
+So, on my post about blog speed, I could have an opt-in at the bottom of the post, a popup that appears as they scroll down, and an opt-in in the sidebar, all promoting my speed course.

 Another thing I like a lot is that you can also choose not to show opt-ins to people who have already signed up, and you can even show a different opt-in entirely if you want to upsell something.

 Thrive leads lets you add as many stages to your opt-in as you want.
 You could have a button leading to a form to enter your name, leading to a form to enter your email, and then a success form.

 Multi-step opt-ins are proven to convert better.
 Which I found to be the case in the form I use for my email course opt-in.